 There were so many memorable females that appeared in GH – here are a few whom are fondly remembered:

 Let’s face it, you won’t see Trish with a smile on her face – chances are that you’ll hear her rebuking Tucker.
 Trish will stand up for herself and she’ll stand up for you when you’re on her side.
 Troops and allies are what you need to survive at Grange Hill.
 With her rapid fire verbal defence, you’ll have an ally in Trish Yates.

 I say avoid but it really depends on the career path you want to take.
-If survival to you means getting good O Level grades, being the teachers pet whilst being a goodie goodie, then avoid Imelda!
-If you plan to leave Grange Hill with a reputation of dishing out slaps, punches and kicks and pursue a career in the underworld, then Imelda is your girl.
-Remember … if you make your bed, you must lie in it!
+If survival to you means getting good O-Level grades, being the teachers pet whilst being a goodie goodie, then avoid Imelda!
+If you plan to leave Grange Hill with a reputation of dishing out slaps, punches, kicks, and pursuing a career in the underworld, then Imelda your girl.
+Remember: if you make your bed, you must lie in it!

 So many good lookers!

 A sure way to get noticed was to spend time with one of the good lookers.
 Fay Lucas, Clare Scott, Rachel Burns, Fiona Wilson, Cally Donnington, Annette Firman – the list could go on and on…